farexy/tg-traefik/README.md

 7. Add HTTP to HTTPS redirection.

-Go to the [src folder](https://dev.azure.com/ASGINC/FlowV2/_git/FlowV2.traefik?path=%2Fsrc) and execute the following command:
 ```
 kubectl apply -f ./src/dev/ingress_https_redirect.yaml
 ```
-If you're performing the setup for hosts other than dev-api.bizprotect.org for APIs and dev-ui.bizprotect.org for UI (e.g. for another environment), just update the _ingress_https_redirect.yaml_ to use it before applying.
+If you're performing the setup for hosts other than dev-tg-api.somniumgame.com for APIs and dev-ui.bizprotect.org for UI (e.g. for another environment), just update the _ingress_https_redirect.yaml_ to use it before applying.
 Then wait for a few seconds.
-Now http://dev-api.bizprotect.org/ should redirect to https://dev-api.bizprotect.org/, http://dev-ui.bizprotect.org/ should redirect to https://dev-ui.bizprotect.org/, and both should provide your certificate to the client (if you chose other domain, please use the one you've specified in configuration).
+Now http://dev-tg-api.somniumgame.com/ should redirect to https://dev-tg-api.somniumgame.com/, and should provide your certificate to the client (if you chose other domain, please use the one you've specified in configuration).

 8. Get load balancer's external IP:
 ```